yuqing-xing/Study-Notes/index.md

 <h3><a id="A"></a>About</h3>

-            <p>This is a seminar on applied/computational topology in School of Mathematics and Statistics at Huazhong University of Science and Technology, China. </p>
+            <p>This is a seminar on applied/computational topology in the School of Mathematics and Statistics at Huazhong University of Science and Technology, China. </p>

-            <p> We aim to gain an overview of the subject, learn its basic theory and examples, with an emphasis on persistent homology and its applications.</p>
+            <p> We aim to gain an overview of the subject and learn its basic theory and examples, with an emphasis on persistent homology and its applications.</p>

             <p>The prerequisite is an undergraduate topology course.
 Familiarity with computer programming will be a plus,
                 as well as English proficiency.
 For student participants, we encourage you to informally discuss the